 Dew, the droplets of water that appear in the early morning, is seen as a life-giving substance.
 It provides moisture for many plants and animals.
 And has also been collected and used for agricultural, healing and mystical purposes.

 According to ancient philosophers and numerous traditions, dew represents the Universal Spirit in condensed form, & an alchemical elixir of life that mysteriously appears to offer nourishment and regenerative power.
 This condensed form of universal prana or life force is thought to carry information about the environment.
-For example, if we have dew that has formed on a flower, that dew is thought to contain information from sun and moon, planetary configurations and especially information that the flower emits.
+For example, if we have dew that has formed on a flower, that dew is thought to contain information from the sun and the moon, planetary configurations, and especially information that the flower emits.

 Back in the 1500’s, Paracelsus gathered dew on plates of glass under various astrological configurations, believing the water to capture, concentrate and carry within it the planetary energies.
 Also, more recently, Dr. Edward Bach a British physician and homeopath, began collecting morning dew from flowers for its healing power.
 Bach had a similar view in that he felt the dewdrops contained some of the properties of the plant upon which it rested.